jhollinger/awesome_loader/README.md

 * `app/models/billing/line_item.rb` contains `class Billing::LineItem`
 * `app/helpers/app_helpers.rb` contains `module AppHelpers`

 Given those files and their contents, this is all you have to tell `awesome_loader`.
+Awesome, right?

     AwesomeLoader.autoload do
       paths %w(app ** *.rb)